 The other straws I use are silicone straws.
 These are substantially wider, more flexible and great for practicing straw phonation into water.
 I like to vary between the metal and silicone straws depending on how my voice feels and how much I have used my voice that day!

 Below are the silicone straws I use.
 They came in a pack of six with a cleaning brush, individually wrapped and with the same eco-friendly benefits as the metal straws.
-Take a look at the silicone straws on Amazon - again, an inoffensive SIX POUNDS, at one pound a straw (and a free brush if you want to look at it that way!) that's a pretty good deal.
+Take a look at the silicone straws on Amazon – again, an inoffensive NINE POUNDS.

 And you can use the spares for a milkshake… right!?